johnpdowling/custom_components/owntone/README.md

 You should see an OwnTone integration pop up with your OwnTone server in Integrations, possibly next to forked-daapd and Apple integrations as well.
 I ignored the other integrations for my server and configured for the OwnTone one.

 ## Thanks
-A big thanks to [/u/sretalla](https://github.com/sretalla) for settings bugfixes and for patient users as I get to bug fixes
+Patient users as I get to bug fixes